Ananya46Nigam/Snake-Water-Gun/README.md

-So basically,the rules are pretty simple:
+So basically,the **rules** are pretty simple:

-Snake vs. Water: Snake drinks the water hence wins.
+*Snake vs. Water:* Snake drinks the water hence wins.

-Water vs. Gun: The gun will drown in water, hence a point for water Gun vs. Snake: Gun will kill the snake and win.
+*Water vs. Gun:* The gun will drown in water, hence a point for water

+*Gun vs. Snake:* Gun will kill the snake and win.

-In situations where both players choose the same object, the result will be a draw.
+In situations where both players choose the same object, the result will be a *draw*.